Lullabot/information-security-policy/access/lullabot_vpn.md

 ### Compliance

 1. Since employees may travel and work outside of their home offices, their devices will be VPN-enabled.
 This will make it easy to use the VPN when they are working from any untrustworthy location.
-2. Critical infrastructure assets will be available only to neccesary employees via the Lullabot VPN.
+2. Critical infrastructure assets will be available only to necessary employees via the Lullabot VPN.

 ### Explanation and Implementation